With the 2023 General Assembly, October was declared as Dyslexia Awareness Month permanently.

 Within the Virginia Administrative Code, dyslexia is defined as:

 Dyslexia is distinguished from other learning disabilities due to its weakness occurring at the phonological level.
 Dyslexia is a specific learning disability that is neurobiological in origin.
 It is characterized by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.
 These difficulties typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
 Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge.
+(This mirrors the 2002 IDA Definition and was adopted in Virginia in 2002 as well.)

 (§ 22.1-213 of the Code of Virginia; 34 CFR 300.8(c)(10))